The Dangers of Hip and Thigh Injuries

 These fractures typically take a minimum of three to six months to heal, depending on the type of fracture and the age and health of the patient.
 However, treatment may take longer if the fracture was caused by a traumatic accident that also injured the surrounding soft tissue and nerves.

 If you break a hip, you will need major surgery and rehabilitative therapy.
 Broken hips can cause permanent disability, especially in older patients.
 The extended period of inactivity following hip surgery can lead to serious conditions such as pneumonia, malnutrition, infection and muscle weakness.
 In some cases, the broken hip does not heal, which may require additional surgery.

 Hip and thigh injuries often require long hospital stays, physical therapy, surgeries and months of follow-up care.
 You will need compensation for medical bills and lost income, especially if your injury prevents you from returning to work in the future.

-To schedule your free consultation with our experienced greater Poughkeepsie and Fishkill accident lawyer, please call The Maurer Law Firm at 845-896-5295.
+To schedule your free consultation with our experienced greater Hudson Valley and Fishkill accident lawyer, please call The Maurer Law Firm at 845-896-5295.